 Arrangement 3 was painted on a very sunny day and I wore a bright pink t-shirt which was reflected in the glass along with the bright light which reflected off the surrounding kitchen surfaces.
 This time I have replaced one of the jam jars with a drinks glass which has a direct effect on the colours on the painted stripe.

-Arrangement 4 was painted on a bright but not so sunny day and I have used different glass items which have a blue hue.
-I find it fascinating that my clothes again had a direct influence on the colours in my painted stripe along with the other items in the room.
+Arrangement 4 and 5 were painted on a bright but not so sunny day and I have used different glass items which have a blue hue.
+My clothing colour had a direct influence on the colours in my painted stripe along with the other items in the room.

 I found this exercise interesting and enjoyable although I am not sure why we have to do so many of them!
 They are quite time consuming and initially I struggled to know where to start and how translate the colours in the glass to the paper.
-However once I made a start I felt better about my stripe designs.
+However once I made a start I felt better about my stripe designs although I’m not sure if I have over complicated them.
+I keep telling myself that there is no wrong or right way, it’s my interpretation of the exercise!

 Adobe Color CC (Adobe Kuler) – I have found this programme easy to use and you can download your own photos or artwork to create colour palettes.
 I have downloaded a version to my tablet which I have found useful.